Update: De Anza College no longer has a massage program but check out Skyline College in San Bruno.

 The downside of De Anza is that unlike the small private schools, they do not offer much in the way of Asian massage modalities.
-They only provide only one acupressure module, while McKinnon offers many different Asian modalities, pregnancy massage, lymphatic drainage, hot stone massage, and other training.
+They provide only one acupressure module, while McKinnon offers many different Asian modalities.
+McKinnon offers pregnancy massage, lymphatic drainage, hot stone massage, and other training.

-Unless you want to specialize in Asian modalities, you are better off getting a good foundation in western style Swedish massage, deep tissue and possibly sports massage and adding courses from other private schools later.
-Most spas want people who can give a Swedish massage and do clinical deep tissue work and then if they know other modalities they are happy to have those.
+Unless you want to specialize in Asian modalities, you are better off getting a good foundation in a western-style massage.
+Later you can take courses from other private schools.
+Most spas hire people who can give a Swedish massage and know clinical deep tissue work.
+But if you know other modalities, they are happy to have those.

 Asian Modalities Alone can Limit Your Job Prospects

-If you only know Asian modalities, like shiatsu, Thai massage or tui na it is harder to work for a chiropractor or spa.
+If you only know Asian modalities, like shiatsu, Thai massage, or tui na, it is harder to work for a chiropractor or spa.
 You are often limited to getting your own clients when you only have Asian massage skills.
-Ultimately you will make more money working for yourself no matter what type of massage you do but starting it is nice to have more options for making money.
+Ultimately you will make more money working for yourself no matter what type of massage you do.
+But starting out it is nice to have more options for making money.
 Working in a spa or Chiropractic office or doing corporate massage jobs are good ways to break into the field and get experience and find out what you enjoy most.

 Limited Schedule at De Anza

-At De Anza College they offer Tuesday and Thursday morning from 8 to 10:20 for the intro to massage class. and the following quarter you continue to the next level at the same time of day.
-They also offer an accelerated program so that you can take more classes per quarter and be through the entire program faster if you have the time to go four days per week morning and afternoon.
+At De Anza College they offer Tuesday and Thursday morning from 8 to 10:20 for the intro to massage class.
+The next quarter you continue to the next level at the same time of day.
+They also offer an accelerated program.
+So that you can take more classes per quarter and be through the entire program faster if you have the time to go four days per week morning and afternoon.

-The De Anza, the massage therapy department, is in the spacious Phys Ed.
+The De Anza massage therapy department is in the spacious Phys Ed.
 Quad which also houses, occupational therapy, dance, weight training, and swimming facilities.
 The building is old, and a bit run down but has a large room dedicated to the massage program with an office downstairs with space for students to practice.

 Intro to Massage at De Anza College with Dr. Nhon Lam